 Every living thing is a monument to innumerable deaths: life is wonderful, but death is more plentiful in nature.
 The unrecorded chain of ancestral survival battles, forming everyone’s and everything’s lineage, stirs at the edge of the primitive part of the mind, challenging consciousness, sensing a dark unknown inside that defies recall.
 It all started in one continuous web of unknown dimensionality when the earth’s conditions allowed (and compelled) its surface layer to go green, to host life.
 We are all surrounded by relatives beyond belief.

-M. fraxinea is distributed along the escarpment in KwaZulu-Natal, Mpumalanga, Limpopo and Swaziland.
-But there is more; the distribution of this world citizen extends into tropical Africa, Australia, New Zealand and the tropics of the Pacific Ocean.
+P. fraxinea, the pitted potato fern, is distributed along the escarpment in KwaZulu-Natal, Mpumalanga, Limpopo and Swaziland.
+There is more, as the distribution of this world citizen extends into tropical Africa, Australia, New Zealand and the tropics of the Pacific Ocean.

-The specific epithet, fraxinea, is derived from the resemblance of the fronds to the leaves of ash trees of the Fraxinus genus in the Oleaceae family (Schmidt, et al, 2002; JSTOR; Wikipedia).
+The specific epithet, fraxinea, is derived from the resemblance of the fronds to the leaves of ash trees of the Fraxinus genus in the Oleaceae family (Schmidt, et al, 2002; JSTOR; Wikipedia; http://redlist.sanbi.org).